heidermassu/Workload-Identity-Federation/README.md

 | provider\_name | Provider name |
 | sa\_email | Example SA email |

-- grab the Outputs and save into bitwarden (this information going to be used as variables Github Actions to authentication)
+- Grab the Outputs and save into bitwarden (this information going to be used as variables Github Actions to authentication)

 For more details ### [OIDC details](modules/gh-oidc/README.md)

-NEcessary:
-pip install google-auth google-auth-oauthlib
-Note that this script assumes that you have the necessary tools (gcloud and terraform) installed and configured in your environment.
-Also, make sure to update the path to the oidc-simple folder if it's located elsewhere.
 # Possible errors:
-- wrong imputs
+- Wrong inputs
 - Missing necessary permission for user is running the terraform (should be owner of the project)